FBCP Families | 06.14.2025

 🌈Pride Events

 We hope you can join us for these fun Pride events in June.
-Also, check out the Connections Desk for a free gift:
+Also, check out the Connections Desk for a free gift this month:

 • Altadena Pride Walkabout is happening for the fourth year!
 Join us on June 14th from 3-6pm at the Altadena Main Library.
-Many of the locations that we previously walked by have sadly burned; however, a shorter walkabout will start and end at the library (walk starting at 3pm), and FBCP will also be participating in the spiritual event options at 4:30pm where Altadena leaders are providing healing spaces and resource booths.
+Many of the locations that we previously walked by have sadly burned; however, a shorter walkabout will start and end at the library (walk starts at 3pm).
+FBCP will also be participating in the spiritual event options at 4:30pm where Altadena leaders are providing healing spaces and resource booths.
 Click here to read more.
 If you’ve never been, this is a lovely event!
+Chaplains and retired ministers, please let us know if you’re interested in offering prayers and blessings at our booth.
+Bakers, we need two more folks to bake two dozen giant cookies each.
+Email Pastor Chip if you can help.

-• The Pasadena Parks, Recreation and Community Services Department presents its 4th annual Love, Loud & Proud Pride Month celebration on Saturday, June 21st, from 6-9pm.
+• The Pasadena Parks, Recreation and Community Services Department presents its 4th annual Love, Loud & Proud Pride Month celebration on Saturday, June 21st, from 6-9pm at Pasadena City Hall.
 The event features drag performances and story time, live music, dance competitions, local food trucks, arts & crafts activities, face painting, and resources from local LGBTQ+ organizations, community partners and allies.
 This is a free, family-friendly event with food available for purchase.

 Name that pet